MichaelB44/Med-Tracker/README.md

 My groupmembers are:
+- Sameer Ali
+- Devin Hale
-- XXXX
+- Michael Burner
-- XXXX
+- Gladys Ayanou
-- XXXX
+- Stephen Stalnaker
-- XXXX
+- Naol Muleta
-//change to file

 ------------------ Fill in some information about your project under this ------------------